Skip to main content

 The groundwater standards for fluorene were adopted in Cycle 6 (1995).

 Fluorene is a polyaromatic hydrocarbon (PAH).
-It is used in resins, dyes, and other chemicals and is released naturally during the burning of fossil fuels and wood.
-Animal studies have shown that fluorene can irritate and burn eyes and skin and long-term exposure to fluorene can affect respiration, blood, and liver enzymes.
+It is used in resins, dyes, and other chemicals and is released naturally fossil fuels and wood are burned.
+While the biggest health concerns come from breathing PAHs, studies have shown that swallowing large amounts of some PAHs can affect the skin, body fluids, and immune system.

 Fluoride